 Vet Eye Specialist – What Do Dogs and Cats See?

-Many pet owners often wonder, “What does my pet see?”
-Vision involves many factors that are integrated by the brain to produce an image of the world.
+Many pet owners often ask the experts at Animal Eye Associates “What does my pet see?”
+The process of vision — in any species, but especially in mammals like dogs and cats — involves many factors that are integrated by the brain to produce an image of the world.
 The factors involved include the field of view, depth perception, acuity (focusing ability), detection of motion, and perception of color.
 Research allows us to have an idea of what dogs and cats see.

 The field of view is determined by the position of the eyes within the head.
-Think of a horse, with eyes on either side of its head, which has a nearly 360 degree field of view.
-Dog eyes are placed closer to the midline than horses, but further than in people.
+Think of a horse, with eyes on either side of its head, which has a nearly 360 degree field of view; dog eyes are placed closer to the midline than horses, but set further out than it is in people.
 This results in a 240 degree field of view for a dog, compared to a human field of 200 degrees.
 However, both dogs and cats have a narrower binocular field of vision than humans.

 While the dog and cat eye has evolved primarily for dim light vision used during nighttime hunting, they do have some of the cells that specialize in bright light vision.
 These cells are called cone photoreceptors, and are also responsible for color vision.
 Cones make up approximately 20% of the photoreceptors in the central retina of the dog, compared to 100% in the central retina (macula) of the human.
 Studies of the dog suggest they can differentiate red from blue, but confuse red and green.
 The visible color spectrum in dogs is believed to be shades of blue and yellow (dichromatic).
 Humans, in contrast, have trichromatic vision.